endoplasmicosmic/Car-Price-Prediction/README.md

 - **Engine size** being the top feature indicates that larger engine sizes are closely associated with higher car prices.
 - **Curb weight** also plays a significant role, suggesting that heavier cars tend to be priced higher, possibly due to their larger size or additional features.
 - Features like **highway mpg** and **horsepower** have less influence, but they are still contributing factors, which supports the idea that fuel efficiency and power play some role in price variation.
-- This visualization helps us understand which features to focus on when optimizing the model or refining feature selection for price prediction.
+- This visualization helps us understand which features to focus on when optimizing car price prediction models or refining feature selection for price prediction.

 ### How do technical specifications like engine size, horsepower, and fuel type affect car prices?
 ![Technical Specifications Influence on Price](images/technical_specifications_importance.png)